Click on the facebook link below to keep up on our events!

 We are the Community Treehouse Center Inc. with our partners the Manistique Block Club (200-300 block) and Community Partners working together on this Treehouse project.
 Our mission is to help our youth and community gain mental and physical well-being as well as a well-rounded view of life with an understanding of their environment and culture.
 We will empower youth with independence, and collaboration skills.
 Our Organization with our block club takes pride in the community and it's safety.
 We welcome any organizations and community groups who is interested in teaching our children to be well rounded in culture, environment, the arts, business, integrity, healthy eating, greening and growing, any issue of mental well-being.
 Jeff Berger- Community Member & Treehouse Builder (not pictured)

-Tammy Black President, project leader & Grant writer
+Tammy Black President, project leader & Grant writer, and Business Owner

 Siobhan Gregory,community member & treehouse/landscape designer